Are You Looking for the Best Dallas Municipal Court Ticket Attorney?

 - Use of Laser Pointers

 This is not a complete list.
-There are many Class C Misdemeanors in Texas, and there are many matters that may be handled as municipal court tickets.
+Texas has many Class C misdemeanors that municipal courts will handle.

 Texas limits the “criminal” punishment for Class C Misdemeanors to a $500 fine.
 However, convictions for certain offenses can have vast and more detrimental collateral consequences.
 Even convictions for simple traffic offenses for instance can result in surcharges on your license, increased insurance rates, and outright license suspension.
 Accruing multiple convictions for driving with a suspended or revoked license can also be upgraded to a Class B Misdemeanor, with increased penalties and potential jail time of up to 180 days.

 Class C Misdemeanor Assault convictions or pleas that have findings of “family violence” carry much more dire consequences.
 These consequences include losing the right to possess a firearm, adoption or custody restrictions, and pose serious immigration implications for non-citizens.
-Additionally if you are charged with a subsequent assault against a “family member,” it can be filed as a felony charge.
+Additionally, the state can charge you with a felony offense after any a subsequent assault against a “family member.”

 In all cases, convictions for municipal court tickets or any Class C offense can be seen by potential employers, leasing agents, and educational institutions.
 Although they are not serious felony offenses that would automatically bar you from certain activities, they can and almost always will still be considered when screening an applicant.